The Sand Hill Approach

-Many interdependent elements go into what we call The Sand Hill Approach.
-Leading with student strengths, the expert teaching staff uses evidence-based curriculum paired with instructional practices that are based on the latest neuroscience to deliver intensive academics tailored to each student’s level.
-We enrich the program with regular opportunities for students to explore visual and performing arts.
-We also offer experiences with science that include engineering, technology and architecture and having an entrepreneurial mindset.
-Students are supported by our speech and language and occupational therapists who work seamlessly with the teachers to further each student’s personalized program.
-Daily direct instruction in social emotional learning, strategies for executive functioning, and access to assistive technology shape confident and resilient learners who are successful in school, at home and in life.
+Many interdependent elements go into The Sand Hill Approach.
+Leading with student strengths, our expert teaching staff uses evidence-based curriculum paired with instructional practices that are based on the latest neuroscience to deliver intensive academics tailored to each student’s level.
+We enrich the program with regular opportunities for students to explore visual art mediums and performing arts, plus sciences that include engineering, technology, architecture and having an entrepreneurial mindset.
+Students are supported by our speech and language and occupational therapists who join classrooms and collaborate with the teachers to further each student’s personalized program.
+Importantly, daily lessons in Social Emotional Learning, Executive Functioning instruction, and access to assistive technology shape confident and resilient learners who are successful in school, at home and in life.

 Teachers use evidence-based programs across all curriculum areas to ensure that learners with language-based learning differences have the greatest opportunity to succeed.

 - Reading instruction: Fundations® and Wilson Reading System®

 - Mathematics: Eureka Math, Making Math Real, and Spatial-Temporal Math